ravendb/docs/docs/consumer/basic-concepts.markdown

 While Munin is useful for testing and temporary in-memory tasks, at this stage only Esent is supported for production usage.

+## Data structure

+Each entity being stored to the database is serialized into JSON, and called a _Document_.

+Entities of different types are grouped by their type, into what is being called a _Collection_.
+In other words, a _collection_ is a set of documents sharing the same type, but with unique ids.
+If one was to store two entities of the same type under the same id - only the last one stored will be persisted.
+However, using the same id when storing two entities of different types will result in having them both stored in the database.

+You can think of collections as tables and documents as rows in a schema-less database.

+Therefore, accessing an entity by id requires a full path - its collection name combined with its id.

 ## Client API

 Given a RavenDB server, embedded or remote, the Client API allows easy access to it from any .NET language.
 The Client API exposes all aspects of the RavenDB server to your application in a seamless manner.